Ultimate Guide to Practicing Medicine in New Zealandby Dr. Ashwini Bapat

 Salary & Work Culture

 The standard work week for a general practitioner ranges from 32-40 hours per week and anything above it is typically compensated as overtime.
-The annual salary (in NZ dollars) varies with location, seniority, and specialty – a resident salary is around $100,000 (yes, a resident salary), a general practitioner salary is around $180,000, and a specialist salary is around $200,000 – 300,000.
+The annual salary (in NZ dollars) varies with type of practice, seniority, and location – a resident salary is around $100,000 (yes, a resident salary), a general practitioner salary is around $180,000, and a specialist salary is around $200,000 – 300,000.

 The salary for a permanent or fixed term position isn’t affected if a recruitment agency is involved as compensation is typically based on experience.
 A job package could also include a stipend for costs related to relocation, housing, and car rental.

 We have partnered with ExpatMD, a full service consulting company that can help you transition to Australia or New Zealand.
 Mention Hippocratic Adventures for a 10% discount on their services.
 They can help with navigating the medical licensing system, job search, interview preparation, application assistance for Board Certification, CV and cover letter writing, and relocation assistance.
 They are comprised of American doctors, with over 10 years experience of living and working in both New Zealand and Australia.
-Affiliate link for the ExpatMD book (proceeds support the website): https://amzn.to/3tngZOt.
+Here is the affiliate link for the ExpatMD book (proceeds support the development and maintenance of this website)

 A US-trained physician can practice medicine in New Zealand without repeating residency.
 This process can take 3-6 months and requires a bit of paperwork.
 But at the end of it all imagine yourself spending the weekend hiking from hut to hut, soaking in a natural hot spring, learning about the Maori culture, and eating a meat (or veggie) pie!
 Worth it?